tareqpi/Nominatim/docs/admin/Import.md

 OSM views into Nominatim takes a little over 3 hours.

 !!! warning
-    Importing OSM views is currently an experimental feature
+    Importing OSM views is currently an experimental feature.
+OSM views data are not yet included in the importance values calculations.

 !!! tip
     If you forgot to download the wikipedia rankings or OSM views, then you can